duderamos/duderamos.github.io/_posts/2024-07-12-restore-point-in-time-rds-terraform.markdown

 Our application uses RDS instance, with continuous backup enabled.
 We can easily do it manually via AWS Web console with a few clicks, but as the infrastructure is managed using Terraform, the best would be able to do the whole operation using it.
-IaC laverages us to not just get infra running but also documented and reviewed later.
+IaC leverages us to not just get infra running but also documented and reviewed later.

 A simple search on DuckDuckGo for the terms `rds restore point in time terraform`, I got to the official documentation.